-Intended outcome Success criteria To achieve and sustain improved attendance of disadvantaged pupils To close the gap between whole school attendance and our disadvantaged pupils.
-To improve attainment in reading, writing and maths for all our learners especially our disadvantaged learners Standards across the school in reading, writing and maths have raised and the gap between disadvantaged and 'all' pupils has narrowed.
-Improved oral language skills and vocabulary amongst pupils who are disadvantaged that leads to improved writing attainment Higher percentages of disadvantaged learners will be achieving ARE or above in writing as a result of improved understanding of vocabulary Disadvantaged pupils have better self esteem and well-being.
-Pupil surveys indicate that pupils feel happier in the school environment.
+Intended outcome Success criteria To sustain improved attendance of disadvantaged pupils To close the gap and sustain good attendance between whole school attendance and our disadvantaged pupils.
+To improve attainment in reading, writing and maths for all our learners especially our disadvantaged learners Standards across the school in reading, writing and maths have raised and the gap between disadvantaged and non-disadvantaged pupils has narrowed.
+Improved oral language skills and vocabulary amongst pupils who are disadvantaged that leads to improved writing attainment Higher percentages of disadvantaged learners will be achieving ARE or above in writing as a result of improved understanding of vocabulary

+Disadvantaged pupils have better self esteem Pupil surveys indicate that pupils feel happier in the school environment. and well-being.